Cheyney University of Pennsylvania Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Cheyney University of Pennsylvania, approximately 78% of students took out student loans averaging $6,813 a year.
 That adds up to $27,252 over four years for those students.

 The student loan default rate at Cheyney University of Pennsylvania is 25.6%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Cheyney University of Pennsylvania Graduates Make?students who graduate from Cheyney University of Pennsylvania with a bachelor's degree go on to jobs where they make an average salary of $29,400 in their early years.
+How Much Money Do Cheyney University of Pennsylvania Graduates Make?students who graduate with a bachelor's degree from Cheyney University of Pennsylvania make about $29,400 a year during their first few years of employment after graduation.
 Unfortunately, this is 26% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Cheyney University of Pennsylvania